emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 has added [conditional types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html).
-There is actually [a bug](https://github.com/Microsoft/TypeScript/issues/22860) in 2.8.1 (which is the latest version of typescript as I'm writing this blog) which prevents prelude.ts from taking advantage of the feature, but 2.8.2 will have the fix, and that lets us achieve this:
+There is actually [a bug](https://github.com/Microsoft/TypeScript/issues/22860) in 2.8.1 (which is the latest version of typescript as I'm writing this blog) which prevents prelude-ts from taking advantage of the feature, but 2.8.2 will have the fix, and that lets us achieve this: